anabaei/Javascript/aws.md

 ### Auto Scaling

 - 3 components of Auto Scaling: Launch template, scaling policies, Amazon EC2 Auto Scaling group
-- When one instance is overloaded, then it report metrics to cloudWatch, then cloud watch go to alarm state and ask more instance to have horizental scalability
+- When one instance is overloaded, then it report metrics to cloudWatch, then cloud watch go to alarm state and ask more instance to have horizontal scalability
 - To have it we need to go to EC2 dashboard
   - Select create launch template, select role, group, etc to say what to launch
   - Select auto scaling group to tell when and where, attach to the template you create